-The Department of Communication Sciences and Disorders at The University of Iowa is one of the oldest and largest programs of its kind.
-Until 2008, it was called the Department of Speech Pathology and Audiology.
-We have been training students and serving clients with speech, language, and hearing disorders for more than 60 years.
+The Department of Communication Sciences and Disorders (formerly called the Department of Speech Pathology and Audiology) at The University of Iowa is one of the U.S.'s oldest and largest programs.
+At the heart of its legacy is a commitment to learning and engagement, training students, better understanding the causes and treatment for communication disorders, and serving clients with speech, language, and hearing disorders for more than 70 years.

 Although speech science, audiology, and other areas of study were developing in the Iowa program during the Travis era, the primary research focus was the enigmatic problem of stuttering.
-Work on this disorder was continued and expanded by Wendell Johnson, who guided the program through the late 1940s and early 1950s.
-For more than three decades, Iowa was the center of experimental and theoretical work on this speech disorder.
+Work on this disorder was continued and expanded by Wendell Johnson, who guided the program through the late 1940s and early 1950s; our building and in-house training clinic are named in Wendell Johnson's honor.

 The importance of the program in speech pathology and audiology and the new academic discipline it represented was recognized in 1956 when it became an independent department in the College of Liberal Arts (now College of Liberal Arts and Sciences).
-The department expanded greatly of the next two decades.
-Its growth was facilitated by the Wendell Johnson Speech and Hearing Center, which was occupied by the department in 1967.
+The department expanded greatly in the next two decades.
+Its growth was facilitated by the Wendell Johnson Speech and Hearing Center building, dedicated in 1968.
 Work was expanded or initiated in speech and hearing sciences, audiology, language disorders, cleft palate, neurogenic communication problems, and a number of other areas.

 Throughout its history, the department has continued to reflect the concepts that represented its roots.
 The department's programs reflect a continuing commitment to the notion that scientific exploration of the speech and hearing processes and their disorders is critical to future progress in the assessment and treatment of speech, language, and hearing problems.